LiquidSmokeX64/Guides-Scripts/README.md

 ==============

 How to build Cyanogenmod 11 for any device.
-(Commits I only can confirm working on jewel & m7spr)
+(Conversion I only can confirm working on jewel & m7spr)

 You do not need to have the device to do it this way.